gruntjs/grunt-docs/Configuring-tasks.md

 ```

 ### Older formats
 The **dest-as-target** file format is a holdover from before multi tasks and targets existed, where the destination filepath is actually the target name.
 Unfortunately, because target names are filepaths, running `grunt task:target` can be awkward.
-Also, you can't specify target-level options.
+Also, you can't specify target-level options or additional properties per src-dest file mapping.

 Consider this format deprecated, and avoid it where possible.